SeanBrum/React-Responsive-Window/README.md

 ```

-Everytime the window resize event is called, the componet updates state variables tied to the context by comparing the window size to each break point (breakpoints can be overridden via props).
+Every time the window resize event is called, the component updates state variables tied to the context by comparing the window size to each break point (breakpoints can be overridden via props).
 The window resize event is also 'debounced' with an adjustable delay.

-For example if the window size is 1250 the variables accessable via the context would be
+For example if the window size is 1250 the variables accessible via the context would be:

 ```
 desktopLg: true